ambaettaa/Arduino-based-Smart-Password-Look-System/README.md

 - Red LED for incorrect password
 - Backspace function using '*'
 - Automatic door relocking
-- Audible feedback using buzzer
+- Audible feedback using speaker

 ## Components Used